 The Waste Water Discharge (Authorisation) Regulations establish a clear linkage between decisions that planning authorities and An Bord Pleanála make on individual planning applications/appeals, and parallel obligations on local authorities, as water services authorities.
-The "Combined Approach" in the Waste Water Discharge (Authorisation) Regulations 2007 requires water services authorities to comply with emission limits for the discharge of wastewaters to water bodies arising from the stricter of either or both the Urban Waste Water Regulations (SI 254 of 2001) and emission limits based on achieving the environmental quality standards for the receiving waters.
-The Environmental Protection Agency is required under the Waste Water Regulations to apply the combined approach when issuing licences, ensuring that the licence issued and discharge limits set therein comply in full with the requirements of the EU Urban Waste Water Treatment Directive.
+The "Combined Approach1 in the Waste Water Discharge (Authorisation) Regulations 2007 require water services authorities to comply with emission limits for the discharge of wastewaters to water bodies arising from the stricter of either or both the Urban Waste Water Regulations (S.I.
+No. 254 of 2001) and emission limits based on achieving the environmental quality standards for the receiving waters.
+The Environmental Protection Agency is required